 Custom travel to Iceland

-A 103,000 km² volcanic island on the edge of the Arctic, home to 380,000 people, Iceland is known as the 'land of ice and fire'.
-The Mid-Atlantic Ridge literally crosses its soil, separating the Eurasian and North American plates by 2 cm a year, and feeds 130 active volcanoes along with glaciers covering 11% of the surface.
-Three UNESCO sites bear witness: Þingvellir (2004), site of the Alþingi, the world's oldest parliament (930-1798); Surtsey (2008), an island born of an undersea eruption in 1963; and Vatnajökull (2019), Europe's largest glacier.
-Reykjavik, the world's northernmost capital founded in 874 by the Viking Ingólfur Arnarson, holds two-thirds of the country.
-The Golden Circle gathers Þingvellir, the Strokkur geyser and Gullfoss waterfall; the south coast lines up Seljalandsfoss, Skógafoss, Reynisfjara black beach and the Jökulsárlón glacial lagoon; the Westfjords remain the wildest region.
-Northern lights show from September to March, the Blue Lagoon offers its turquoise waters at 38-40 °C, and a cuisine of skyr and lamb accompanies a summer of midnight sun.
-A timeless parenthesis, still largely preserved.
+A 103,000 km² volcanic island at the edge of the Arctic, home to 380,000 people, Iceland is the 'land of ice and fire'.
+The Mid-Atlantic Ridge crosses its soil, separating the Eurasian and North American plates by 2 cm a year, and feeds 130 active volcanoes and glaciers covering 11% of the land.
+Three UNESCO sites: Þingvellir (2004, world's oldest parliament), Surtsey (2008) and Vatnajökull (2019, Europe's largest glacier).
+Reykjavik, the world's northernmost capital, founded in 874, holds two-thirds of the country.
+The Golden Circle, south coast (Seljalandsfoss, Reynisfjara, Jökulsárlón) and Westfjords are the highlights.
+Northern lights from September to March, Blue Lagoon at 38-40 °C, skyr and lamb: a timeless parenthesis.

 Highlights